MCSLAB-ZAGREB/course-OPM26/README.md

-# Selected topics in mathematics 2025/2026
+# Selected Topics in Mathematics 2025/2026

-Course materials for Selected topics in mathematics
+Course materials for Selected Topics in Mathematics

 ## Course webpage